-Karen White is the New York Times bestselling author of more than twenty novels, including the Tradd Street series, Dreams of Falling, The Night the Lights Went Out, Flight Patterns, The Sound of Glass, A Long Time Gone, and The Time Between.
-She is the coauthor of The Forgotton Room and The Glass Ocean with New York Times bestselling authors Beatriz Williams and Lauren Willig.
-She grew up in London but now lives with her husband and two children near Atlanta, Georgia.
+Karen White is the New York Times bestselling author of more than twenty-five novels, including the Tradd Street series, The Last Night in London, Dreams of Falling, The Night the Lights Went Out, Flight Patterns, The Sound of Glass, A Long Time Gone, and The Time Between.
+She is the coauthor of All the Ways We Said Goodbye, The Glass Ocean, and The Forgotten Room with New York Times bestselling authors Beatriz Williams and Lauren Willig.
+She grew up in London but now lives with her husband and a spoiled Havanese dog near Atlanta, Georgia.

 A Falling Home Novel

 Karen White is the New York Times-bestselling author of more than twenty books, most recently The Night the Lights Went Out.
 She grew up in London but now lives with her husband and two children near Atlanta, Georgia.
 She went behind the books with Penguin Random House to discuss her writing routine, her greatest literary influences, and what she hopes her books will do for her readers.

 PENGUIN RANDOM HOUSE: What’s your writing routine?
 Where, when, and how does it happen?